-Anastasia Allison wanted to create a piece of gear that addressed women’s hygiene needs in the outdoors in an intentional way.
-She envisioned an obsessively designed, antimicrobial pee cloth women would be proud to hang from their packs and photograph — not just an afterthought ‘rag.’
-And, in the process, she hoped to ignite conversation around Leave No Trace ethics.
+The idea was to create an intentional piece of gear that addressed the hygiene needs of people who squat when they pee.
+Anastasia envisioned an obsessively designed, antimicrobial pee cloth, one people would be proud to hang from their packs — not just an afterthought ‘rag.’

 “I peppered myself with doubts,” she said.
 “I talked myself out of it.”

-When she returned home from the Wind River High Route, instead of running with the deep and knowing inspiration she had felt at 12,000 feet, she returned to her job as a police officer with the railroad.
-She was grateful for this job — loved it even — but had reached the edge of the growth opportunities it offered.
+When she returned from the Wind River High Route, instead of acting on the pee cloth idea, she returned to her salaried, benefited job as a police officer for the railroad.

 “I was looking down the barrel of patrolling railroad tracks alone at night for the rest of my life,” she said.

-Then, in January 2017, something happened that changed her trajectory.
+Then, in January 2017, something happened.
 She was driving on Stevens Pass in Washington — the state she calls home — with her mom and husband in the car, when she spun out of control.
 The last thing she saw was the grill of a semi-truck about to collide with her husband's door.

 “Somehow, through a miraculous series of events, we missed the truck and ended up blocking both opposing lanes of traffic across the road without an actual impact.
 To this day, I truly consider it a miracle,” she said.
 “That car accident gave me a glimpse into the preciousness of life and the illusion of being paralyzed in what I was doing.”

-It was the catalyst she needed to make a change.
-She returned to teaching backpacking courses for Washington Outdoor Women, a non-profit she’d been involved with for years.
-She also began playing violin on mountain peaks and in other wilderness settings with new friend and pianist, Rose Freeman.
+It was the catalyst she needed.
+She began playing violin in wilderness settings with new friend and pianist, Rose Freeman.
 Together they formed The Musical Mountaineers.